 Rebranding has the power to breathe new life into established names, reposition it within the current zeitgeist, and attract fresh, younger audiences without alienating or losing current fans.
 Over the decades, iconic brands ranging from Pepsi to Apple have all managed to redefine themselves in this way; whether through reinventing their logos, updating their visual aesthetics, crafting new messaging strategies, or a combination of all three.

-In this article, we look back at the best rebrands of all time, exploring the creative strategies behind each transformation, their cultural impact, and the lessons they offer for brands navigating a rapidly changing marketplace today.
+Following on from our best rebrands of the decade series, in this article, we look back at the best rebrands of all time.
+Here, we explore the creative strategies behind each transformation, their cultural impact, and the lessons they offer for brands navigating a rapidly changing marketplace today.

 01. Kodak (1971)